gustavvising/Lupin/README.md

 # Lupin

 Lupin is a Minecraft Forge mod that brings utilities that normal Minecraft does not allow.
 With a range of modules, such as speed that makes you much faster, visualization modifications that renders entities health and twerk that makes you shake.

-## Cybersecurity
 While working on it, I researched anticheat systems, specifically targeting Spartan anticheat, and worked with the developer to identify bypasses and help mitigate them.

 ## Development